nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 You can also jump to a given page.

-Whenever using the Connector, if you want to perform a search, you can choose **Search** from the Nuxeo CC Connector panel fly out menu, or just click on the Search widget.
+Whenever using the connector, if you want to perform a search, you can choose **Search** from the Nuxeo CC connector panel flyout menu, or just click on the Search widget.

 To see more information about the object, double click the thumbnail to see more information.
-Each object comes with a detail view containing:
+Each object comes with a detailed view containing:
 - The thumbnail of the asset
 - Filename/title, creator, usage info (mapped to dc:rights) and the lifecycle state.